Last Updated: May 28th, 2019

-The description is a Markdown textbox at the top of each card.
-All you need to do is click on it, start typing, and hit the green Save button.
+The description is a Markdown text box at the top of each card.
+All you need to do is click on it, start typing, and click the green Save button.

 I often use this to clarify thoughts I’ve had on the post, direction or suggestions for where I’d like the article to go, links or resources I’ve found to reference in the post, quotes or excerpts to include, etc. So this: